sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 Unity requires any business that makes over $100,000 on a program made from their engine to buy the software.
 Since the system is not being sold for profit, this is of no concern.

 ## User Interface Design
+The user interface can be catagorized into two groups: menues and in-game.
+Above you can find the visual aid for the menus by clicking on UI diagram, and the visual aid for the in-game UI by clicking on UI mock-up.
+Both use commonly used conventions that will be familiar to most players.
+Menu buttons are clickable and lead to more specific screens.
+In game, the player will use WASD or the arrow keys to move and the left and right mouse buttons to shoot a red or blue portal at the location the mouse cursor's location.

 ## Resource Management
 In a 2D game, the biggest drain on system resources is from the number of draw calls.
 This can be reduced by packaging certain sprites together into one file larger file instead of each sprite having their own file, and tinkering with the static parts of a given level and packaging them together can help reduce draw calls in the same way.
 Optimization is a very expensive in terms of developer time, and considering that when a user starts a game they don't tend to have much else running on their computer, we can likely save optimization for the later weeks of development.